opentensor/developer-docs/docs/glossary.md

 ### Subnet

-A Bittensor subnet is an incentive-based competition market that produces a specific kind of digital commodity related to artificial intelligence.
+A Bittensor subnet is an incentive-based competition market that produces a specific kind of digital commodity.
 It consists of a community of miners that produce the commodity, and a community of validators that measures the miners' work to ensure its quality.

 Rewards&mdash;emmissions of TAO (τ) from Bittensor&mdash;are distributed among miners and validators based on their performance within subnets, and based on the relative performance of subnets within Bittensor.